Fengli-Su/cse2122/homework/homework-ll.markdown

 	...

 {% endhighlight %}
-write a program which implements the function "sorted_insert" Sorted insert inserts a new node in sorted linked list in the appropriate place.
+Write a program which implements the function "sorted_insert" as discussed in class.
+Sorted insert inserts a new node in sorted linked list in the appropriate place.

 The input to the program is a text file [example.txt](/cse2122/homework/hw_ll.txt)